Qala-Dev/course-materials/part-time-schedule/week-5.md

 # Week 5

-This week, we'll continue with "Mastering Lightning" book, holding Discussions in small groups as you answer discussion questions.
-We'll also be having workshops on Node Management.
+This week, we'll continue with the "Mastering Lightning" book, holding discussions in small groups as you answer discussion questions.
+We'll also be having workshops on node management.

 Also, we'll be working on more projects or expanding, refining or improving a project you have already started.

-As usual, a web-reader-friendly hosted version of Mastering Lightning Book can be found at [lnbook.256k1.dev](https://lnbook.256k1.dev), which can be accessed for educational purposes using username and password `qala:lightning`.
+As usual, a web-reader-friendly hosted version of Mastering Lightning book can be found at [lnbook.256k1.dev](https://lnbook.256k1.dev), which can be accessed for educational purposes using username and password `qala:lightning`.

 ## Prerequisites

 * All the previous weeks' developer environments for both Bitcoin and Lightning Network.
-* All the previous chapters of Mastering Lightning Book.
+* All the previously assigned chapters of Mastering Lightning book.

 ## Goals